PrathameshDShinde/Advanced_Excel/README.md

     Worksheet showcasing the utilization of COUNTIFS function to count cells based on multiple specified conditions.

-3.PIVOT Tables:
+3. PIVOT Tables:

     Excel file containing examples of PIVOT tables, illustrating data summarization and analysis through pivot tables.

-4.VLOOKUP:
+4. VLOOKUP:
     Practice sheet demonstrating the usage of VLOOKUP function for vertical lookup, aiding in data retrieval.

-5.HLOOKUP:
+5. HLOOKUP:

     Worksheet showcasing the HLOOKUP function for horizontal lookup, providing an alternative approach to data retrieval.
-6.SLICER:
+6. SLICER:

     Excel file with examples of data slicing using slicer tools, enhancing data visualization and manipulation.
 7.EXCEL DASHBOARD:

 Comprehensive Excel dashboard combining various functions and features for a holistic representation of data insights.